oddsun/oddsun.github.io/docs/_posts/2021-01-22-i3lock+xautolock+sleep.md

 **i3wm** is very clean with the nice window layouts.
 And, when combined with **vim** (yuck, or so I thought a week ago) and **qutebrowser** (or **firefox** + vimium ff plugin) (is it just me or is **qutebrowser** slower than **firefox**...), noo mouse is needed!
 Moreover, there are tons of <span style="color:red">cu</span><span style="color:orange">st</span><span style="color:yellow">om</span><span style="color:green">iz</span><span style="color:blue">at</span><span style="color:indigo">io</span><span style="color:violet">ns</span>.
 Check out [my configs](https://github.com/oddsun/i2-starterpack), which is a fork of the coooool looking [i3-starterpack from addy-dclxvi](https://github.com/addy-dclxvi/i3-starterpack).

 # My **wishes**
 With the starterpack, it's pretty easy to get a decent looking i3 setup.
 However, what's troubling is the setup for `i3lock`.
-Coming from windows and mac, I have certain expectations and standards.
-Specifically, my **wishes** are the following:
+Coming from windows and mac, I have certain expectations and standards, or **wishes** in this case:
 1. autolock with timer,
 2. screen turns off/sleeps after some time (after autolock),
-3. if wakes while locked but not signed in, screen goes back to sleep after some time
+3. if wakes while locked but not signed in, screen goes back to sleep after some time,
-4. screensavers? (nah, who needs those).
+4. ~~screensavers? (nah, who needs those.)~~

 As you can see, I'm spoiled (by all those bloatware).
-And turns out **wishes** 1-3 are not that easily achieveable at the same time.
-That's the purpose of this post since I couldn't really find a good solution on the net.
+And turns out it is not that easy to achieve all 3 **wishes** at the same time.
+That's the purpose of this post, acting as my personal <span style="color:DodgerBlue">genie</span> and grant me 3 **wishes**, since I couldn't really find a good <span style="color:DodgerBlue">genie</span> on the net.

 With `i3lock` + `xautolock`, it's pretty easy to get **wish** #1 by adding the following line to `.config/i3/config`